OliviaD00/Big-Data-Project-ELK/Ingestion_Nifi_Tweet/README.md

 ## Get started

-1. Make sure that Docker is running and runs two containers : once for the Apache Nifi image and once for ELK suite.
-If it is not : go back to Installation > Build an image of Nifi and the ELK suite.
+**1. Make sure that Docker is running and runs two containers : once for the Apache Nifi image and once for ELK suite.
+If it is not : go back to Installation > Build an image of Nifi and the ELK suite.**
-2. Verify if Elasticsearch is running by checking at http://localhost:9200/
+**2. Verify if Elasticsearch is running by checking at http://localhost:9200/  **

 *ajouter une image de localhost screen*

-3. Put an index in Kibana.
+**3. Put an index in Kibana.
 For that, you have to go to http://localhost:5601/app/dev_tools#/console.
-In Dev Tools, you have to put a new Index named "tweets" (see Configuration > Configure index on Elasticsearch via Kibana).
+In Dev Tools, you have to put a new Index named "tweets" (see Configuration > Configure index on Elasticsearch via Kibana).**
 Submit it and look if you get this message in response :
 ```
 {
   "acknowledged" : true,